英文字典中文字典

 • HAGGARD Definition Meaning | Dictionary. com

-Haggard definition: having a gaunt, wasted, or exhausted appearance, as from prolonged suffering, exertion, or anxiety; worn See examples of HAGGARD used in a sentence
+HAGGARD definition: having a gaunt, wasted, or exhausted appearance, as from prolonged suffering, exertion, or anxiety; worn See examples of haggard used in a sentence

 中文字典-英文字典 2005-2009